-Tokyo Olympics Digest: Alaskan teen shocks defending champion | DW | 27.07.2021
+Tokyo Olympics digest: Alaskan teen shocks defending champion | DW | 27.07.2021

 Here is a roundup of the latest news and results from the Tokyo Olympics:

 Great Britain's Georgia Taylor-Brown was left to rue a tire puncture near the closing stages.
 She rode through the flat to claim silver almost one minute behind Duffy.
-Katie Zaferes of the United States finished in bronze.
+Katie Zaferes of the US finished in bronze.

 Elsewhere in the pool, Russia ended the United States' dominance in the men's 100-meter backstroke, with Russia's Evgeny Rylov taking gold and his teammate Kliment Kolesnikov finishing with silver.